-- A. Short films must be submitted to the Academy on 35mm or 70mm film, or as a DCP formatted according to the digital qualification standards described in Paragraph III.A.1 above, along with the digital content delivery of the film.
+- A. Short films must be submitted to the Academy on 35mm or 70mm film, or as a DCP formatted according to the digital qualification standards described in Paragraph III.A.1 above, along with the digital upload of the film, for streaming purposes.
 Encrypted films will not be accepted.
-Formats requiring special technical presentation that meet the technical specifications above will be given consideration if made available for Academy voting screenings in Los Angeles County. - B. The print or DCP of the short film submitted for Academy Awards consideration must be identical in content and length to the print or DCP that qualified. - Dialogue or narration must be substantially in English or the film must have English-language subtitles. - D. Prints or DCPs should be marked "Short Film Entry" and shipped prepaid to the Academy of Motion Picture Arts and Sciences, 8949 Wilshire Blvd., Beverly Hills, CA 90211.
-Prints or DCPs submitted will be retained by the Academy throughout the voting process. - E. The deadline for receiving all required entry materials, including the film print or DCP and the digital content delivery of the film, is 5 p.m.
-PT on Tuesday, October 1, 2019.
-International entries also must comply with this rule. - F. If a short film advances to the second round of voting, an additional film print or DCP must be received by the Academy by 5 p.m.
-PT five business days after the shortlist is announced.
-If a DCP was submitted, a second DCP must be sent to the Academy.
-If a film print was submitted, a second print of the picture must be sent to the Academy.
-In addition, five Region 0/NTSC standard definition DVDs of the shortlisted film must be submitted for Academy records.
+Formats requiring special technical presentation that meet the technical specifications above will be given consideration if made available for Academy voting screenings in Los Angeles County. - B. The print or DCP of the short film submitted for Academy Awards consideration must be identical in content and length to the print or DCP that qualified. - C. Dialogue or narration must be substantially in English or the film must have English-language subtitles. - D. All required entry materials, including the film print or DCP and the digital upload of the film for streaming purposes, must be received by 5 p.m.
+PT on Tuesday, December 1, 2020.
+SPECIAL NOTICE: Due to concerns surrounding COVID-19, and for the health and safety of our staff, members and guests, Academy offices will remain closed through the end of the year.
+Staff will continue to work remotely.
+The processing of mail and parcels will be delayed.
+Submitters are highly encouraged to provide the required awards materials electronically at https://Submissions.oscars.org. - E. If a short film advances to the second round of voting, additional materials will be required within five business days after the shortlist is announced.
 Shortlisted films must have the necessary clearances for commercial theatrical exhibition.
-Festival clearances are not sufficient. - G. The Academy will retain for its archives one film print or DCP and DVDs of every short film receiving a nomination for final balloting.
+Festival clearances are not sufficient. - F. The Academy will retain for its archives one film print or DCP and DVDs of every short film receiving a nomination for final balloting.
 The Academy will have the right, but not the obligation, to create a preservation copy of the picture at its own expense.
 All pictures that are not nominated will be returned at Academy expense.
-By submitting a film, the filmmaker agrees that the Academy has the right to make copies and distribute them for voting purposes only. - H. The recipient of the Oscar will be the individual most directly responsible for the concept and the creative execution of the film.
+By submitting a film, the filmmaker agrees that the Academy has the right to make copies and distribute them for voting purposes only. - G. The recipient of the Oscar will be the individual most directly responsible for the concept and the creative execution of the film.
 In the event that more than one individual has been directly and importantly involved in creative decisions, a second statuette may be awarded.
 However, no more than two awards will be given to a winning production.
-Companies or organized groups shall not receive nominations or awards. - No short film may be submitted more than once for Academy Awards consideration.
+Companies or organized groups shall not receive nominations or awards. - H. No short film may be submitted more than once for Academy Awards consideration.
 A short film must be submitted in the same Awards year in which it qualifies.